conwetlab/WMarket/doc/index.rst

 =====

 :doc:`installation-guide`
-  Guide for WMarket maintainers that explains how to install it.
+  The guide for WMarket maintainers that explains how to install it.

 :doc:`administration-guide`
-  Guide for adminstrators where that explains how a user can become an offering provider.
+  The guide for adminstrators where that explains how a user can become an offering provider.

 :doc:`building-from-sources-guide`
-  Guide for developers that explains how to create your own WAR based on the source code.
+  The guide for developers that explains how to create your own WAR based on the source code.
 This section also explains how to you can execute the existing tests.

+:doc:`user-guide`
+  The guide for people who will be using a WMarket site through its web interface, explains how to use the web interface and its features.

 API Reference